Credit card refunds

 Ask your credit card provider what rules apply to second cardholders before you start a claim.

-Although you won’t be protected by Section 75, third-party retail sites like Amazon usually offer their own payment protection plans.
-For example, with Amazon’s A-Z Guarantee, if you buy from a Marketplace seller and something goes wrong, you can make a claim directly to Amazon and their team will determine if you’re eligible for a refund.
+Did you know?Although you won’t be protected by Section 75, third-party retail sites like Amazon usually offer their own payment protection plans.
+For example, with Amazon’s A-Z Guarantee, if you buy from a Marketplace seller and something goes wrong, you can make a claim directly to Amazon.
+Its team will determine if you’re eligible for a refund. |

-How long do credit card refunds take?
+How long does a credit card refund take?

-However, credit card refunds can take a lot longer if your claim is being disputed.
-Some billing and fraud disputes can take months to resolve.
+However, credit card refunds can take a lot longer if your claim is disputed.
+Some billing and fraud disputes can take several weeks or longer to resolve.

 What should I do if my claim isn’t successful?

-If you’ve tried all means to get a refund without success, as a last resort you could take your case to the Financial Ombudsman.
+If you’ve tried all means to get a credit card refund without success, as a last resort you could take your case to the Financial Ombudsman.
 However, there’s still a chance you won’t get your money back.

 What do I do if I’m not happy with the ombudsman’s decision?

-How do refunds affect my credit?
+How do credit card refunds affect my credit?

 A credit card refund doesn’t count as a payment, so it shouldn’t affect your credit score.
 But it might affect your credit utilisation ratio – in other words, how much of your credit card limit you’ve used.